| Previous Page | Next Page | Index

-Bermuda, 7 Feb 1813 Arrived the Dotterel, from New Providence, chased the previous night by an American frigate, as a result of which the Ramillies, Acasta, and Dotterel sailed in search of the enemy, returning on the 18th.
+Bermuda, 7 Feb 1813 arrived the Dotterel, from New Providence, chased the previous night by an American frigate, as a result of which the Ramillies, Acasta, and Dotterel departed in search of the enemy, returning on the 18th.

-1 Jun 1813 the Valiant and Acasta chase the US ships United-States, Macedonian and Hornet, which had just sailed from New York, into New-London.
+1 Jun 1813 the Valiant and Acasta chase the US ships United-States, Macedonian and Hornet, which had just departed from New York, into New-London.

 17 Jun 1813 Acasta and Valiant capture the brig Porcupine, laden with brandy and silks, after a chase of 13 hours.